Blog

 Hamper Stool Project, Part 3

 After I printed the part shown above, I realized I needed to make decisions about the entire project before I printed another part.
-The printer was about 3/4 into the print before I realized I did not bring the hole all the way through.
+The printer was about 3/4 into the print before I noticed I did not bring the hole all the way through.
 I could have stopped the print there to save some filament,…

 Hamper Stool Project, Part 2